Making homemade almond milk is one of the easiest things you will probably ever make.

 PPO is a known carcinogen, and most countries, including the EU, have banned imported nuts treated with PPO.
 The chemical is so nasty that it’s even been banned by both the National Hot Rod and American Motorcycle Racing Associations, where it had been used as a fuel additive before it was deemed too dangerous.

 The new rule created deceptive labeling.
 Almonds that have undergone chemical treatments or heating for pasteurization are still labeled “raw.”
 Consumers who purchase “raw” almonds may well think that those almonds are natural and unprocessed.
-Moreover, there will be no label requirement to specify what kind of pasteurization treatment was used among the many approved methods or combination of options. (source)
+Moreover, there will be no labeling requirement to specify what kind of pasteurization treatment was used among the many approved methods or a combination of options. (source)

 Tip #2: Soaking your almonds (two options):

-It’s really important to soak your almonds before using them because it will allow greater absorption of nutrients and increased digestibility and nutrients.
-Nuts and seeds contain phylic acid which contains enzyme inhibitors so by soaking them, you will neutralize the enzyme inhibitors, as well as, encourage the production of beneficial enzymes.
+It's really important to soak your almonds before using them because it will allow greater absorption of nutrients and increased digestibility and nutrients.
+Nuts and seeds contain phytic acid which contains enzyme inhibitors so by soaking them, you will neutralize the enzyme inhibitors, as well as, encourage the production of beneficial enzymes.
 This is a good practice for all nuts and seeds, not just almonds.

 If you don't have a dehydrator, just spread them out on a baking sheet and set your oven on the lowest temperature possible and take them out after they are completely dry (keep in mind they will no longer be considered "raw" using this method).